DavidAraujo98/SIO/Project-3/Analysis Report.md

 In this particular case, since the service uses Flask, one can utilize the **flask.escape()** to sanitize the input against HTML/Javascript code insertion.

-For sanitization, since there are no pages thar require especial characters, this characters can be filtered out as to not cause any disturbance in the code.
+For sanitization, since there are no pages that require especial characters, this characters can be filtered out as to not cause any disturbance in the code.
 This is what's demonstrated in the adapted code bellow.

 ``` python
 app.errorhandler(404)